5783354/awokado/docs/source/reference.rst

 *********

 In class Meta we declare different resource's options.
-There are possibility for certain methods to write your own behavior.
+There is a possibility to write your own behavior for certain methods .

+.. autoclass:: awokado.resource.BaseResource()
+    :members:

-.. automodule:: awokado.resource
+.. automodule:: awokado.auth
     :members: